 The potential is there

-Around a billion Earth-like planets are estimated to inhabit our galaxy, making the potential for life extremely high.
+Around between 300 million to 40 billion Earth-like planets are estimated to inhabit our galaxy, making the potential for life extremely high.
 The recent discovery of a super-Earth planet 31 light-years away, and that it could harbor life, suggests that there could be a potentially habitable world outside of our solar system.
 Even within our own solar system there are several celestial bodies boasting the potential to support life.
 Jupiter’s icy moon, Europa, for example, contains both a source of radiation strong enough to lead to chemical reactions and evidence of an ocean similar to Earth’s.
 Similarly, the conditions of Saturn’s moon, Enceladus, could already support an Earth-born microbe (a microscopic organism that is too small to be seen with the naked eye), what with its liquid ocean and hydrothermal reactions.
 While many speculate that the life we uncover on these moons will likely be microbial, it would be the first step in learning how to search for more complex life forms within our galaxy.

 Back in 2017, it was reported by the media that the Pentagon quietly allocated $22 million toward the investigation of various unidentified flying objects for a number of years.
 While much of what they saw is classified, video evidence from a US Navy Jet shows that our skies have indeed been permeated by the unknown.
-These UFO sightings have ranged from bizarre lights over the New Jersey Turnpike to aircrafts moving faster than sound and hovering around the coast of San Diego.
+In 2020, the Pentagon established a UAP taskforce, which has since been replaced by another government office to continue its research into identifying unidentified objects.
+Such UFO sightings, which have recently extended over Canada, have ranged from bizarre lights over the New Jersey Turnpike to aircrafts moving faster than sound and hovering around the coast of San Diego.
 Perhaps a lone UFO could have been explained away by human error, but enough sightings to open a five-year investigation?
 It seems that someone or something is flying those vehicles – and it’s not us.

 We don’t know how to look